dhamodaran-pandiyan/pythonscripts/README.md

 # Python Scripts
-Simple python scripts to perform various opertaions which is used in day-to-day programming.
+Simple python scripts to perform various operations which is used in day-to-day programming.